 Mac users are not often faced with the necessity to use the command line, as most needs are realized in the system graphical user interface.
 Sometime it is necessary to put on another pair of shoes, though, when you need some hidden features that are not available from the GUI.
 Then you can not do without using the Terminal command line.

 The Mac Terminal application provides access to the UNIX kernel, the core of the Apple desktop platform.
 You can make changes to the system, open the settings and include features with the specific commands in Terminal.

 The first thing you should to know about Terminal is how to run it.
 It is is easier now than ever.
 Go to Finder → Applications → Utilities or launch it from Launchpad.

 Mostly, work in Terminal consists of entering the specific text strings and pressing the Return key.
 When you run it you will see a window with a line of the computer name and the current directory.
 The dollar sign ($) in the end and a blinking cursor invite you to enter the first command.
-In the text below you will find TOP useful Terminal commands for working on a Mac.
+In the text below you will find some Terminal commands for Mac.
 After every command press the Enter key.

 1. New tabs for all links in Safari